PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 - Status (yes or no).
 It can be edited from the list;
 - Check Host (yes or no).
 It can't be edited from the list, since it has to add the URL to save the changes.

-The bulk action can enable and diasable the status of the selection or deleted the selection.
+The bulk action can enable and disable the status of the selection or delete the selection.

 ## Add new / Edit webservice key

 The "Add new webservice key" or "Edit webservice key" buttons redirect the user to the webservice key creation form.
 The form is composed of:

-- **Key***: A mandantory field limited to 32 character long that have to be unique.
+- **Key***: A mandatory field limited to 32 characters long that has to be unique.
 The webservice key can't be saved if the key is already used by another webservice account.

 _Help text_: "Webservice account key."

 The user can fulfill the input or choose generated it by clicking the "Generate" button.
-Pressing the "Generate" button if a key is already enter will replace it with a new key gerenated.
+Pressing the "Generate" button if a key is already entered will replace it with a new key generated.
-A generated keys are most of the time safer because they are harder to guess.
+Generated keys are most of the time safer because they are harder to guess.

 - **Key description**: Text area